A Glimpse at Tony’s Journey

 Mary is grateful that “little-by-little things are getting better.
 Easier”

-Since moving here to be closer to her son, Mary has been a huge help in allowing us to ensure Tony gets the best care possible.
-She has taken Tony to all of his doctor appointments and offers an in-depth medical history for him.
-With this support, we have been able to give Tony a fine medical “tune-up” by taking steps to improve his sight, hearing, heart, and lungs.
+Since the move, Mary has been a huge help in ensuring that Tony gets the best care possible.
+She has been able to take Tony to all of his doctor appointments and can give information on his medical history.
+With this support, we have been able to give Tony a fine medical “tune-up” by taking steps to improve his sleep, sight, hearing, and physical well-being.
+He is preparing for surgery on a significant bunion on his left foot that has been causing him pain and affecting his quality of life.

 Cossentinos Today

-Today, Tony lives in the Neuman house and attends the CHS work program on weekdays in Chelsea.
-He is actively involved with the Special Olympics program and the bowling league here at St. Louis Center.
-In fact, he loves participating in any and all sporting events that are offered.
+Today, Tony lives in the Newman House and attends the CHS work program on weekdays in Chelsea.
+He is active in the Special Olympics program and the Saturday Morning Challengers Bowling League.
+In fact, he loves participating in basketball and all sporting events.

-We are so fortunate to be partnering with the Cossentino family as we seek to provide them and Tony the tools to live their lives to the fullest.
-Throughout his time here, Tony has shown us that, when empowered, we are all capable of living up to our potential and achieving incredible feats!
+We are so fortunate to be partnering with the Cossentino family as we seek to provide them and Tony with the tools to live their lives to the fullest.
+Throughout his time here Tony has shown us that when empowered, we are all capable of living up to our potential and achieving incredible feats!

 Read more St. Louis Center Stories that Inspire!